-The Rex Road extension is approximately 1/4 mile long located between Meridian Ranch on the west and Eastonville Road on the east and is located in Section 21, Township 12 South, Range 64 West of the 6th Principal Meridian.
+The Rex Road extension project is approximately 1⁄4 mile long located between Meridian Ranch on the west and Eastonville Road on the east, is approximately 4.2 acres and is located in Section 21, Township 12 South, Range 64 West of the 6th Principal Meridian.
 It is approximately 12 miles northeast of the city of Colorado Springs, 2.5 miles north of the unincorporated town of Falcon, and immediately north of the Woodmen Hills development.